-My name is Sze, pronounced like the American “Z”.
-Thank you for joining me as I explore the interplay between my relationship with God and my experience of depression on this blog.
+My name is Sze Ching Cheung.
+Thank you for joining me as I explore the interplay between my relationship with God and my experiences of depression on this blog.
 This is not an easy project for me and I do not undertake it lightheartedly.
-I am in essence pouring my heart out to the world.
-However, after much internal deliberation, I have concluded that keeping a blog during my time of recovery would be personally beneficial.
+I am in essence exposing the inner workings of my heart to the world.
+However, after much internal deliberation, I have concluded that keeping a blog would be personally beneficial.
 It would enable me to assess and reflect upon my own situation while concurrently encouraging regular productivity and creative accomplishment.
 Both of these should help towards understanding my depression and developing resilience to it.
-While I am not sure how consistent I will be with updating this blog, I hope to set aside an hour or two each day for processing and writing down my thoughts.
+While I am not sure how consistent I will be with updating this blog, I hope to set aside an hour each day for processing and recording my thoughts.

 name it, normalise it, socialise it